sourcebots/docs/content/simulator/_index.md

 ---

 {{% notice note %}}
-Should you wish to run the simulator locally, this is fine, however will drastically limit your ability to collaborate with the rest of your team.
+Should you wish to run the simulator locally, this is fine, however it will drastically limit your ability to collaborate with the rest of your team.
 {{% /notice %}}

 ## Running simulations